NicolaPerin/ParallelProgramming/Week4/Solution/README.md

 On the host I can avoid having to copy the new grid to the old by swapping the pointers at each iteration.
 On the other hand this does not work with OpenACC, so I used a different workaround: at each iteration I switch the arguments matrix and matrix_new in the function in which the evolution of the grid is performed (check utility.c).

+The grid is saved to file only at the end; I did not exploit the parallel file system so the processes take turns in sending their chunk of the grid to the first one which saves the grid to a binary file.

 The goal is to compute the efficiency of the non-accelerated and accelerated distributed versions of the code, and compare the runtime in the two cases.

 ## Benchmarks